timwiles/timwiles.github.io/README.md

 In Eastern Uganda, many women and schoolgirls can go for months without access to sanitary products of any kind.

-When given a little training and equipment, we are showing that women in Eastern Uganda are capable of manufacturing their own sanitary products in a safe, sustainable manner.
+When given the right training and equipment, we are showing that women in Eastern Uganda are capable of manufacturing their own sanitary products in a safe, sustainable manner.

 [**More on this sub-project**](end-period-poverty/index.md)